This week’s guest is Paul Lasley from OnTravel.com.

 Surprisingly enough, there a lot of great stuff going on around the inter-webs which has nothing to do with me (shocking I know).
 In particular, bloggers and other travelers who are doing great things and launching exciting projects.
 I’ve been thinking how I could better integrate what they are doing into my blog and I’ve finally settled on devoting every Sunday to other people.
 I’ll be doing reviews, interviews or other profiles of bloggers and travelers who I think are doing great things and who I think everyone should be aware of.
 There is no shortage of interesting travelers and exciting projects which are being launched, so I should have no problem finding something to publish.

 The first travelers and blogger which I am going to feature are the Lost Girls: Jennifer Baggett, Holly Corbett and Amanda Pressner.
 The three friend from New York set out in 2006 to travel around the world.

-Continue reading “Traveler Sunday: The Lost Girls”
+I’m back in Thailand!
 Honestly, I wasn’t even sure I’d be leaving the country when I took off for Niagara Falls/Seattle/Hawaii.
 I had entered a competition for bloggers to visit Thailand for medical tourism and I sort of forgot about it.
 Just before I arrived in Hawaii I was notified that I was one of …

-I’m in Honolulu this week so it is time for my next installment of 8 Facts You Might Not Have Known:
+I’m in Honolulu this week so it is time for my next installment of 8 Facts You Might Not Have Known: Hawaii Facts edition.

 - The USS Arizona is still leaking oil.
-Sunk on the December 7, 1941 during the attack on Pearl Harbor, the USS Arizona has been leaking oil for almost 70 years.
+Sunk on December 7, 1941, during the attack on Pearl Harbor, the USS Arizona has been leaking oil for almost 70 years.
 The leak is obviously small and the fuel tanks were full when the ship was sunk.
 No one has any idea when the leak will stop.

 - Hawaii is growing every day.
-About 55,000 dump trucks worth of new Hawaii are being created everyday from the Kilauea volcano on the Big Island of Hawaii.
+About 55,000 dump trucks worth of new Hawaii are being created every day from the Kilauea volcano on the Big Island of Hawaii.
 Since 1990, 540 new acres of land have been added to the Big Island.
-The vast majority of the new volcanic rock ends up in the ocean and falls to the sea floor.
-There is in fact a brand new island being created under the water off the coast of the Big Island, called Loihi.
+The vast majority of the new volcanic rock ends up in the ocean and falls to the seafloor.
+There is, in fact, a brand new island being created under the water off the coast of the Big Island, called Loihi.
 It will rise above the ocean surface in about 10-100,000 years. [*] [**]

 - Hawaii boasts 11 different climate zones.
 Because of the mountains on the islands, precipitation and temperature can vary dramatically over short distances.
 On the big island alone you can find rainforests, deserts, grasslands and even an alpine climate on top of Mauna Kea.
 The east side of the Big Island averages 20 inches of rain per year and Mt.
 Waialeale on Kauai averages 486 inches a year.
 The record high temperature in Hawaii (100F, xC) is the same as the record high temperature in Alaska. [*] [**] [***]